 Now it’s obvious that the best way to upgrade instant ramen is to just get real ramen (from a restaurant or good quality noodles from an Asian grocery store), but that’s not what we’re talking about today.

 We’re talking about when your only option, or your preferred option, is the inexpensive little ramen packets that you can find in just about any grocery or convenience store in America.
 So, when that’s what you’ve got, here’s what you can do!

 1. Use Your Own Broth

-Ditch the salty packet of MSG and use your own broth, whatever kind you prefer.
+Skip the flavoring packet and use your own broth, whatever kind you prefer.
 I like to use either vegetable or chicken flavored Better Than Bouillon (I do half broth, half water to keep the salt down), but you could also use a homemade bone broth, dashi, or even just some miso mixed with water.
 Not only does this give you more control over the salt and other ingredients, but it offers you a lot of flavor options!

 2. Add Aromatics

 Adding fresh aromatics to your broth really gives the flavor some oomph.
 I like to add fresh garlic, ginger, and green onion.
 I usually have all three of these on hand (I keep my ginger in the freezer), so it’s a no-brainer.
 Plus, fresh ginger gives the soup a pleasant medicinal quality that is great when you’re under the weather.